Short Story - The Hanging Day - Grant Eagar

 She gave him the thumbs up the best she was able.
 "That sounds much better."

-Sarah said, “Reverend Thatcher.
+Sarah interrupted, “Reverend Thatcher.
 Could you put a good word in for me, I was in the church choir, and I even sang a solo.
 I haven’t missed a sermon in three years.”

-Thatcher asked, “What did your husband say when he learned he had been poisoned?”
+Thatcher asked, “What did your husband say when he learned he’d been poisoned?”

 “Okay, he wasn’t very happy, he cursed me good before he gave up the ghost, but I don’t deserve to hang.”
 Thatcher raised an eyebrow, “at least not first.”

-Jacob said, “Hang the witch, hang the witch, I want to see her drop before I go.
-It will be great sport.”
+The minister raised his hand for silence then offered a long and fervent prayer on behalf of the unfortunate hell-bound souls and then climbed off the stand.
+After the minister was gone, Jacob said, “Hang the witch, hang the witch first, I want to see her drop before I go.
+It’ll be great sport.”

 The sheriff glanced at his wife, and she shook her head.
 He said, “We all know who is going first.”

 Akondo turned to her.
-“We cannot help you; you must make your own path.
+“We cannot help you; you must make your path.
 We do not get involved in white man's affairs.
-Tell the Sheriff we’re leaving two horses here to account for the horse I stole.
+Tell the Sheriff we’re leaving two horses to be given to Simeon’s widow.
+I will also help her put the crops in and harvest them in the all.
 May good fortune guide you."
-The Cheyenne mounted their horses, and Akondo added, “I suggest having the sheriff repeat your charges.”
+The Cheyenne then mounted their horses, and Akondo added, “I suggest having the sheriff repeat your charges.”

 “What good will that do?”